I am a Native American (Chickasaw) author and health care quality improvement manager in England.

 As I researched, I found lots of information on what my ancestors did, but little on how they saw the world.
 I needed to understand the past to make sense of the present.
 That need grew when my children were born.
 I thoroughly enjoyed writing Chula the Fox and hope readers enjoy the story and the perspective it gives on the lives of some of the first Americans.

-Professionally, I work in the National Health Service in England.
+Professionally, I work as an analyst in the National Health Service in England.
+I also do volunteer work with the Foundation for Health Care Improvement to help hospitals in Pakistan improve health outcomes.
 I have an undergraduate degree in Religion, with a minor in Government, from Dartmouth College in New Hampshire and Masters degrees in Public Policy from Birkbeck College (University of London) and in Public Health from the London School of Hygiene and Tropical Medicine.

 When not at work, I enjoy travelling (when I get the chance) and spending time with my wife and two young children.